j624364/asca-rust/doc/doc-cli.md

 Each transformation is called a sequence.

 A sequence tag is defined with `@`.
-This tag can be called with `-t` to run only that specified sequence.
+A single specified tag can be run with `seq -t <tagname>`.
-On output, the results will be stored in the directory `./out/<tag>/*`.
+On output, the results will be stored in the directory `./out/<tagname>/*`.

 After a tag, paths to multiple wsca files can be specified between square brackets.
-These word files will be joined and used as input.
+These word files will be appended together and used as input.
 The path is relative to the directory containing the config file, an extension is not necessary.
-The word list is optional, but they then must be passed by the user at runtime with `-w`.
+The word file list is optional, but they then must be passed by the user with `seq -w <path>`.

 This is followed by a colon, after which follows a comma-delimited list of paths to rsca files.
 Again, the path is relative to the config file and the extension does not need to be specified.